 The Long Range Mixed (11b+11g) is an enhanced operation mode.
-The 802.11g standards combines the IEEE 802.11a speed with 54 Mbps.
 It provides a long range wireless connectivity of 328 feet associated with the IEEE 802.11b standards by offering faster speeds and longer distances from a wireless access point to a wireless PC card.

-g Nitro: In a crowded 2.4 MHz frequency, the connection speed is much lower than the promised 54 Mbps.
-The g Nitro implemented by Intersil's Prism Nitro technology dramatically enhances your wireless network speeds.
-It provides up to 50% more throughput in an 11g only environment, and improves network throughput by 3 times in mixed mode.
+g Nitro: The g Nitro implemented by Intersil's Prism Nitro technology dramatically enhances your wireless network speeds.
+It provides up to 30% more throughput in an 11g only environment, and improves network throughput by 3 times in mixed mode.
 (Default: Enable)